cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 # Describe

 The describe query will return the RDF about a single URL supplied by the user.
-What is returned by SPARQL is undefined (and deliberately so) in the standard.
+What is returned by a Triplestore is undefined by SPARQL (and deliberately so) in the standard.
 What is generally returned is the RDF that the Triplestore has about a particular URL.
 The usefulness of this is that if the user knows the URL, they can interrogate the Triplestore about what is stored in the Triplestore about that URL without needing to go through the ceremony of a construct query.
 Moreover, describe queries are often used in visual representations of RDF graphs.

-For instance, the below screenshot is from the GraphDB "Visual Graph" feature and uses Finn mac Cumaill as the exemplar.
+For instance, the screenshot below is from the GraphDB's "Visual Graph" feature and uses Finn mac Cumaill as the exemplar.
 What happens is that the user sends the URL in which they are interested and the system renders the RDF returned as a visual representation.
 This is very useful when investigating single individuals within IrishGen.
 Additionally, it is good if a user wants to have a secure, single starting point to explore the graph in various ways.

 <img src="{{site.baseurl}}/assets/images/describe_part3.png" />